nyaruka/courier/README.md

 # Configuration

-Courier uses a tiered configuration system, with precendence as follows:
+Courier uses a tiered configuration system, each option takes precendence over the ones above it:
  1. The configuration file
  2. Environment variables starting with `COURIER_`
  3. Command line parameters

 We recommend running courier with no changes to the configuration and no parameters, using only environment variables to configure it.
-You can use `% courier --help` to see a list of the environment variables available and browse the [config file](https://github.com/nyaruka/courier/blob/master/config/courier.go) for more details on each option.
+You can use `% courier --help` to see a list of the environment variables and parameters and for more details on each option.

 # RapidPro Configuration